EdLWEISS186/dac-dual-node-cgnat-setup/README.md

 The architecture is designed around a fundamental constraint: the ISP operates Carrier-Grade NAT, making traditional inbound peer discovery impossible.
 Every design decision in this setup — static peers, internal LAN routing, dual-node redundancy — exists as a direct response to that constraint.

+**This setup is not built despite CGNAT — it is built because of it.**

 | Node         | Platform     | Role          | Port             | Address             |
 |--------------|--------------|---------------|------------------|---------------------|
 | Windows Node | Windows Host | Hub / Anchor  | e.g. `28657`     | Your LAN IP         |